Daniel Moreira

-Daniel Moreira (born 8 August 1977) is a French former professional footballer who played as a striker.
+Daniel Moreira De Sa (born 8 August 1977) is a French former professional footballer who played as a striker.

+Early life

+Moreira was born in Maubeuge Nord, France, and is of Portuguese descent.

 Club career

-Born in Maubeuge, Moreira started his career with Valenciennes FC before moving to Guingamp.
+Moreira started his career with Valenciennes before moving to Guingamp.
 He finished as the runners-up of the 1997 Coupe de France playing for them.

-In 1998, he transferred to RC Lens.
+In 1998, he transferred to Lens.
 He won the Coupe de la Ligue with the Les Sang et Or in 1999, scoring the winning goal in the final against Metz, and got very close from winning the national championship in 2002.
-After spending six years at Stade Félix Bollaert, he was rewarded with a move to Toulouse FC.
+After spending six years at Stade Félix Bollaert, he was rewarded with a move to Toulouse.
 In the 2005–06 season, he formed a formidable attacking partnership alongside Brazilian-born Tunisian forward Santos, scoring 15 goals between them in Ligue 1.

-On 22 June 2006, Moreira agreed to join Stade Rennais for a fee of €5,500,000.
+On 22 June 2006, Moreira agreed to join Rennes for a fee of €5,500,000.

 Moreira made a less than impressive season at his new club, not scoring after 29 appearances (17 of them as starter).
 In 2008, he was then loaned to recently promoted Grenoble where, on 9 August, he scored a goal for his debut against Sochaux at the 89th minute to ensure an unexpected 2–1 away win for Grenoble's first Ligue 1 game for 43 years.

-In August 2009 he transferred to US Boulogne.
+In August 2009 he transferred to Boulogne.
 After a complicated knee injury, he retired from professional football in December 2010.

 International career

-Moreira was born in France, and is of Portuguese descent.
 Moreira has earned 3 caps in his career, making his debut for the France national team on 20 November 2002 in a 3–0 win against Serbia.